dailymotion/vast-client-js/README.md

 * [VASTParser](docs/api/vast-parser.md)
 * [VASTTracker](docs/api/vast-tracker.md)

-**:warning: IMPORTANT :warning:** : the release of the `2.0` version of the library introduced many breaking changes in the API.
+**:warning: IMPORTANT :warning:** : the release of the `3.0` version of the library introduced many breaking changes in the API.

-Read the [2.0 migration guide](docs/api/2.0-migration.md) to update your project or follow the [1.x API documentation](docs/api/1.x) if you're still using the old version.
+Read the [3.0 migration guide](docs/api/3.0-migration.md) to update your project or follow the [2.0 migration guide](docs/api/2.0-migration.md) or [1.x API documentation](docs/api/1.x) if you're still using the old version.

-**Migration guide for 3.0 version (alpha):** [here](https://github.com/dailymotion/vast-client-js/blob/3.0-version/docs/api/3.0-migration.md)

 ### Pre-bundled versions